 Recall that love = “How can I use myself to serve the other.”

 Lust = “How can I use the other to serve me.”
 And the way the other serves someone is through pleasure with no life involved.

 Now, that we know the definition of lust and love are the total opposite of each other, to try and equate them as the same thing is complete nonsense.
 Even in matters outside of sex we see how bizarre the idea that sex for pleasure is the same concept as love.
 A man loves his mother, but that doesn’t mean he needs to have sex with his mother.
 If sex in any manner is equated to love, does that mean that handicap individuals who are physically unable to have sex are not capable to love?
 Do we see how the pop culture makes us think nonsense?

 Deep down people know that the real gifts in life come from creating new life not from getting pleasure for the self.
 When a man sits on his deathbed and stares into his wife’s eyes and reflects on his life, his lasting image and his legacy he leaves behind will be his children that he and his wife created.
 It’s not like he’s going to look into his wife’s eyes on his deathbed and say, “The greatest thing we did is have sex for our pleasure.”
-Rather, what he will say to his wife is, “The greatest thing we did is create our children.”
+Rather, what he will say to his wife is, “The greatest thing we did is bring life into this world and point this life to Christ.”
 His former statement is shallow and won’t fulfill him in the long run.
-His latter statement is self-sacrificing and will bring him fulfillment in the long run.
+His latter statement is self-sacrificing and will bring him happiness in the long run.